 PLURILATERAL AGREEMENT ON TRADE IN CIVIL AIRCRAFT

-In force since 1 January 1980, the Agreement on Trade in Civil Aircraft obliges signatories to eliminate import duties on all aircraft, other than military aircraft, as well as on all other products covered by the Agreement.
+The Agreement on Trade in Civil Aircraft entered into force on 1 January 1980.
+The main feature of the Agreement is that it obliges signatories to eliminate import duties on all aircraft, other than military aircraft, as well as on all other products covered by the Agreement.
 These include civil aircraft engines and their parts and components, all components and sub-assemblies of civil aircraft, and flight simulators and their parts and components.

 More information on the Agreement on Trade in Civil Aircraft can be found here.